zilliztech/doc_en/megawise/install_megawise_powerpc.md

           Configure the parameters based on the hardware environment of the server (The numbers are in GBs).

           For the `cpu` part, `physical_memory` and `partition_memory` respectively represents the available memory size for MegaWise and the memory size for the data cache partition.
-It is recommended that you set both `partition_memory` and `physical_memory` to more than 70 percent of the server memory.
+It is recommended that you set both `partition_memory` and `physical_memory` to more than 70 percent of the available server memory.

           For the `gpu` part, `num` represents the number of GPUs used by MegaWise. `physical_memory` and `partition_memory` respectively represents the available video memory size for MegaWise and the video memory size for the data cache partition.
 It is recommended that you reserve 2 GB of video memory to store the intermediate results during computation by setting `partition_memory` and `physical_memory` to a value that equals the video memory of a single GPU minus 2.

-6. Run MegaWise.
+5. Run MegaWise.

     ```bash
-    $ docker run -d --runtime=nvidia --shm-size 17179869184 \
+    $ docker run -d --runtime=nvidia --shm-size $SHM_SIZE \
-                        -e USER=`id -u` -e GROUP=`id -g` \
+                        -e USER=megawise -e GROUP=`id -g` \
                         -v $WORK_DIR/conf:/megawise/conf \
                         -v $WORK_DIR/data:/megawise/data \
                         -v $WORK_DIR/logs:/megawise/logs \